MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

    | &nbsp; | [Microsoft&nbsp;Edge](https://www.microsoft.com/edge) (recommended) or [Google Chrome](https://www.google.com/chrome/) | A browser with developer tools. |

 > [!NOTE]
-> If your project has installed `botbuilder` related [packages](https://github.com/Microsoft/botbuilder-js#packages) as dependencies, ensure they are of the same version.

-Ensure that the `botbuilder`-related [packages](https://github.com/Microsoft/botbuilder-js#packages) installed as dependencies for your project are the same version.
+> Ensure that the `botbuilder`related [packages](https://github.com/Microsoft/botbuilder-js#packages) installed as dependencies for your project are the same version.

 You must have working knowledge of: